 This gift frees up the funds so every student at Centennial Elementary can take a community field trip sometime during the school year.
 For some students, this will be their first experience at a museum or the zoo.

-Kim Noyes, Principal at Centennial Elemenary commented, “Without the support of community partners, like McDivitt, we would have to use the funds from our Title I budget to purchase these much needed materials.”
+Kim Noyes, Principal at Centennial Elementary commented, “Without the support of community partners, like McDivitt, we would have to use the funds from our Title I budget to purchase these much-needed materials.”

 Mike, Karen, and David McDivitt were on-hand at 12:00 pm today, August 12th to help welcome the kindergarteners to Centennial and present them with their new supplies.
 David oversaw story time again this year, which is one of his favorite traditions.
 The McDivitts also helped with a class art project.
 “I always look forward to my time with the kids,” Karen said.
 “Their personalities and excitement for school are inspiring.”